ggandor/leap.nvim/README.md

 That is, **you do not want to think about**

-- **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations, Sneak in non-labeled mode)
 - **the command**: we need one fundamental targeting method, instead of a smorgasbord of possibilities, having "enhanced" versions of each native motion, and more (↔ EasyMotion and co.)
+- **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations)
 - **the steps**: the motion should be atomic (↔ Vim motion combos) and you should be able to type the command in one go, without interruptions (↔ most "labeling" plugins except Pounce to some degree, marred by its